OSGP/Documentation/chapter3/section3.md

 ![alt text](./installation-script-screenshots/63.png)

 ![alt text](./installation-script-screenshots/64.png)
+After adding the server, double click on the Tomcat server in the 'Servers' view and set the following configuration: under 'Timeouts' set 'Start' to 600 and 'Stop' to 300.
 ![alt text](./installation-script-screenshots/65.png)

 Click on 'Open launch configuration', click on the 'Arguments' tab and add the following at the end of the 'VM arguments' '''string: -Xms512m -Xmx2048m -Xss512k -XX:MaxPermSize=1024m -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC -Dcom.sun.management.jmxremote=true'''